 Volunteer Policy & Guidelines

-In order for our rescue to operate smoothly and with the maximum benefit to the dogs, staff, and volunteers, the HSYC relies on its volunteers to follow established policies and guidelines.
+In order for our rescue to operate smoothly and with the maximum benefit to the animals, staff, and volunteers, the HSYC relies on its volunteers to follow established policies and guidelines.
 All volunteers are required to abide by the policies and guidelines detailed here.
+We reserve the right to withdraw the privilege of volunteering with our organization.

-Volunteers must be at least 16 years of age to work without parental supervision (18 or 21 for specified activities) and must enjoy working with and show a genuine concern for the welfare of animals.
+Volunteers must be at least 16 years of age to work without parental supervision (18+ for specified activities) and must enjoy working with and show a genuine concern for the welfare of animals.
 A willingness to work hard, get dirty, and pitch in wherever needed is appreciated.
-The ideal volunteer is self-motivated, mature, sensitive, dependable, and a team player.
-Volunteers who work in direct contact with animals must exhibit a willingness to learn about animals and how to properly interact with them.
+The ideal volunteer is willing and able to follow instructions & safety procedures, self-motivated, mature, sensitive, dependable, and a team player.
+Volunteers who work in direct contact with animals must exhibit a willingness to listen & learn about our animals and how to properly interact with them.

 Volunteers must attend a New Volunteer Orientation before reporting to their first rescue assignment or rescue-sponsored event.
 Additional training is required for some activities.
 Volunteers must be in generally good health and be able to perform the tasks for which they are volunteering.
 Volunteers should check with their doctor if they have any health questions or concerns related to volunteering and working with animals.
 Each volunteer must complete a volunteer application and waiver.
 Parents must complete a waiver for each child under 18 years of age.